yutarochan/SENA/README.md

-sena
+SENA
 ====

-Semantic Entity Network AI - An experimental approach for developing Strong AI Systems.
+Semantic Entity Neural Architecture - a novel approach (not new) to building cognitive systems using both traditional symbolic representations and probabilistic approaches.